drocheam/optrace/docs/source/usage/geometry.rst

 With the parameter :python:`no_pol=True` no polarizations are calculated and we assume unpolarized/uniformly polarized light at each transmission.
 Typically this speeds up the tracing by 10-30%.
 Whether you can neglect the influence of polarization depends of course on the exact setup of the geometry.
-However, for setups where the angles of the beams to surface normals are small, this is usually the case.
+However, for setups where the beam angles to the surface normals are small, this is usually the case.

 **Example**